logzio/logz-docs/_source/_includes/account-info/distributed-tracing.md

 To change how many spans are allocated to a tracing account, pick the relevant account, increase or decrease the **Total monthly spans** and click **Save** to apply your changes.

-You can ensure incidents and issues won't consume all of your monthly spans by setting a **daily span limit**.
+By **setting a daily limit**, you can ensure incidents and issues won't consume all of your monthly spans.
 The number represents a multiplier of your estimated daily span account, ranging between x2 and x30.

 ![daily span limit](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/daily-span-limit.png)